blockchain-certificates/cert-issuer/README.md

     docker run -it bc/cert-issuer:1.0 bash
     ```

+  If you built the web container, you'll need to expose the required ports at run time:

+    ```
+    sudo docker run -it -p 80:80 bc/cert-issuer:1.0
+    ```

 ## Create issuing address

 __Important__: this is a simplification to avoid using a USB, which needs to be inserted and removed during the